GoZero Group

-GoZero Group, formerly TrueGreen Impact Group, is an Australian group of companies specialising in zero emission vehicles, including electric bus manufacturing, and charter bus operations.
+GoZero Group is an Australian group of companies specialising in zero-emission vehicles, including electric bus manufacturing and charter bus operations.
+The company was incorporated in 2020 as TrueGreen Impact Group Limited and was renamed Land Energia Pty Ltd in 2025 following a series of corporate name changes.

 History

 In 2019, TrueGreen Impact Group was established by Kirk Tsihlis.
 It was spun out and rebranded as GoZero Group in 2023.